vippsas/vipps-ecom-api/vipps-ecom-api.md

 1. From a mobile or desktop browser.
 See [Desktop flow](#desktop-flow)
 2. From an iOS or Android native app

-After the user has finished (or cancelled) the payment in the Vipps app, the user is returned back to the browser or native app that started the payment flow (via a the fallback URL provided by the merchant when the order is created).
-When the user arrives back in the merchant app or website, we
+After the user has finished (or cancelled) the payment in the Vipps app, the user is returned back to the specified `fallBack` URL.
+When the user arrives back in the merchant app or website, we _strongly_ recommend that you perform a call to the [payment details endpoint](#get-payment-details) to check the state of the transaction.
+While some of the state of the eCom operation *can* be derived from things like whether or not user returned successfully from the
-_strongly_ recommend that you perform a call to the [payment details endpoint](#get-payment-details) to check the state of the transaction.
-While some of the state of the eCom operation *can* be derived from things like whether or not user returned successfully from the Vipps app, the most reliable approach to know the state of the payment is always to query the eCom API once the customer arrive back in the merchant app/website.
+Vipps app, the most reliable approach to know the state of the payment is always to query the eCom API once the user arrive back in the merchant app/website.

 ## App-switching
 1. The merchant need to pass the URL scheme of the app into the `fallBack` field in the [initiate payment request](#initiate-payment-flow-api-calls).
 See [App-switch on iOS](#app-switch-on-ios) and [App-switch on Android](#app-switch-on-android) for specifics.